-Directors of the Association were compensated for services on a per diem basis at the rate of \$750.00 per day, and were reimbursed mileage at the rate of \$0.575 per mile while on official business.
-The Board Chair and Audit Committee Chair were paid an additional \$150.00 on regular board meeting dates or for other approved official duties.
-The Compensation Committee Chair was paid an additional \$100.00 on regular board meeting dates or for other approved official duties.
+Per the Association's Director Honoraria policy, during 2021, directors of the Association were compensated for services on a per diem basis at the rate of \$750 per day, and were reimbursed mileage at the rate of \$0.56 per mile while on official business.
+The Board Chair and Audit Committee Chair were paid an additional \$150 on regular board meeting dates or for other approved official duties.
+The Compensation Committee Chair was paid an additional \$100 on regular board meeting dates or for other approved official duties.
 The Compensation and Audit committee meetings were held in conjunction with the regular board meetings.
-Included in total compensation amounts in the table below, is a one-time cash gift of \$500.00 paid to each active director.
+Included in total compensation amounts in the table below, is a one-time cash gift of \$500 paid to each active director.